nhm-herpetology/museum-NGS-training/Unit_03/Bioinformatics_Lab/README.md

 <details>
   <summary>Click to expand content!</summary>

->After the last module, we now have UCE data for all taxa in a single FASTA file.
+>After the last module, we have UCE data for all taxa in a single FASTA file.
 We will now learn how to align these sequence data for comparative analyses.

 1. We need to navigate to the taxon-sets directory we want to align.